-- The SEDAR Coordinator will serve as the Chair for the Data and Assessment Components of the Research Track Process in most cases. - The SEDAR Coordinator will serve as the Chair for the Stock ID component of the Research Track process, if there is one. - A Cooperator may choose to contract an individual other than the SEDAR Coordinator to serve as the Chair for any of Stock ID, Data, or Assessment components of the Research Track process.
-Should they choose to do so, the Cooperator would be responsible for any stipend required. - Chair Duties may include (but are not limited to): facilitate the running of in-person workshops and webinars, communicate with working group leads, building consensus for recommendations.
+- The SEDAR Coordinator will serve as the Chair for the Data and Assessment Components of the Research Track Process in most cases. - The SEDAR Coordinator will serve as the Chair for the Stock ID component of the Research Track process, if there is one. - A Cooperator may choose to contract for an individual other that the SEDAR Coordinator to serve as the Chair for any of Stock ID, Data, or Assessment components

+- of the Research Track process.
+Should they choose to do so, the Cooperator would be responsible for any stipend that individual may require. - Chair Duties may include (but are not limited to): facilitate the running of in-person workshops and webinars, communicate with working group leads as needed, building consensus for recommendations.